 The role of the Board of Trustees is to determine and oversee policies that support the mission of the school and to ensure the school’s fiscal stability.
 This includes the hiring and evaluation of the Head of School, appointing standing and ad hoc committees, overseeing the lease and facility use, fundraising and strategic planning.
 Equally important, Board members serve as ambassadors for the school community.

-Rich is a parent of a Middle School graduate, Greta, and is currently serving on the Hilltop Finance Committee.
+Rich is a parent of a Middle School graduate, Greta, previously served on the Hilltop Finance Committee and now the Board Chair.
 Rich is a graduate of the University of California, Berkeley (B.S.) and has a variety of experience in business operations, finance, and non-profit.
 He is COO of EMCO Gears in Chicago, IL, COO of Jonathan’s Sprouts in Rochester, MA, owner of a Liberty Tax office in Warwick, RI, Executive Director and Treasurer of a non-profit the International Sprout Growers Association, Project Manager of the Narragansett Bay Coyote Study, and Treasurer of The Conservation Agency non-profit.
 Rich and his wife, Katy, moved to Putney from Rhode Island after Katy completed her Masters program at Antioch and took a job at The Putney School.
 They also have a son, Robbie, who attends UVM.

 Members at Large

-Mark Anagnostopulos is the Chief Psychologist at the Brattleboro Retreat, where he has worked since moving to Brattleboro with his wife, Janet Zinter, DDS, in 1986.
-Their daughter, Claire, graduated from Hilltop in 2002 and is currently at Simmons College in the BSN/MSN Nurse Practitioner Program at UPenn in Philadelphia.
+Mark is the Chief Psychologist at the Brattleboro Retreat, where he has worked since moving to Brattleboro with his wife, Janet Zinter, DDS, in 1986.
+Their daughter, Claire, graduated from Hilltop in 2002 and is currently at The University of Pennsylvania, in the BSN/MSN Nurse Practitioner Program in Philadelphia.
 Mark is a graduate of Duke University (B.S.) and the University of Nebraska (Ph.D. in Clinical Psychology).
 His work has involved psychotherapy and consultation, mostly with children and adolescents, he has been involved in training future psychologists, and he now specializes in psychological assessments.
 Mark has been a member of the Vermont Jazz Center Board of Directors since 2000 and performs with the Butterfly Swing Band.